 Before creating Belo, Manuel served as Chief Marketing Officer at Bitex, and as Digital Marketing Operation Leader for P&G Latam, NA, and Iberia, at Accenture.
 He is a disseminator and speaker on topics related to bitcoin and blockchain.

-Mitto is a leading provider of omnichannel communication solutions worldwide which has just announced its arrival in Mexico.
+Mitto is a leading provider of omnichannel communication solutions worldwide which has just announced its arrival in Argentina.

 The startup supports the growth of technology-enabled enterprises in need of enabling and deploying instant messaging channels.
 Mitto’s platform offers easy-to-integrate SMS APIs, voice and chat applications, next-generation enterprise messaging, and end-to-end phone number management—ensuring that the world’s largest mobile brands and operators are ready for what’s next.